kiyantk/Orbit/README.md

 3. You can now launch Orbit from the Start Menu or by opening `Orbit.exe`.

 ## Why Orbit?
-Many media viewers are limited in their functionality or simply don't scale.
+Many media viewers are limited in their functionality or simply don't scale well.
 Orbit offers a unified grid based on as many folders as you want, unbeatable performance

 ## Screenshots
 WIP